baseboxorg/community-node/org_info/application.md

 `Budget Expenditure and Technical Plan before June 26, 2018`

+Although the recommended configuration is to use Amazon AWS with 25 Gbps network i/o, we are going to start with a service that offers a 40 Gbps in / 10 Gbps out network connection.
+The largest configuration available at this host is 16 core / 200 GB ram.
+We will test this against AWS to test the possibility that while the Tron main net is still young there may be more traffic headed into a Super Representative node than out.
+We will use whichever service performs better.

 (see below for detailed hardware configurations)

-May 1 - May 28 alpha configuration $10 / month
+May 1 - May 28 alpha configuration $10
-May 29 - June 21 beta configuration $40 / month
+May 29 - June 21 beta configuration $120
-June 22 - June 26 mock production configuration $320 / month
+June 22 - June 26 Production Level I configuration $160

 `Hardware Expansion Plan after June 26, 2018`

-June 27 - June 30 production level I $1920 / month + $1000 per day data transfer
+June 27 - June 30 production level II $4140
-July 1 - July 31 production level II $50,000 / month
+July 1 - July 31 production level III $50,000 / month
-August 1 - December 31 production level III Estimate pending
+August 1 - December 31 production level IV Estimate pending